CFC-HeroCall/herocall/README.md

 To get started using our code, clone the repository.
 Next, run the following commands from your directory:

-- Create a virtual environment and install all the packages.
+- Create a virtual environment and install all the packages:
+  - `cd heronet`
   - `python -m venv venv`
   - `pip install -r requirements.txt`
-- Run the local server
+- Run the local server:
   - `cd heroweb'
   - `python manage.py runserver`